joshstephenson/Wordle-Solver/README.md

 # Python Wordle Solver
 This is a python tool to solve [Wordle](https://www.nytimes.com/games/wordle/index.html).
 The goals of this project are:
 1. To solve all 2315 answer words in 6 guesses or fewer.
-Currently, there are 11 words that require 7 guesses.
+Currently, there is 1 word (`RIPER`) that requires 7 guesses.
-2. To achieve the lowest possible guess average which is currently 3.9348 guesses per puzzle, starting with "EARST".
+2. To achieve the lowest possible guess average which is currently 3.7434 guesses per puzzle, starting with `SLATE`.
 3. To implement an algorithm that is not dependent on a given wordset.
 While this repository is tested on a static wordset, the algorithm should perform equally well if new words are added or removed.
+This is different than other solvers that use backtracking to determine the minimum possible average (3.42).
-4. To provide [an interactive command line tool](#interactive-solver) that helps select the next best guess.
+4. To provide [an interactive command line tool](#interactive-solver) that helps select the next best guess based on whatever previous guesses have been submitted.

 ## What is Wordle?
 [Wordle](https://www.nytimes.com/games/wordle/index.html) is a five letter English word guessing game where the player must guess a target word in six guesses.
 For each attempt, the player enters a five letter word and receives feedback for each letter: